kamesenin/UMC/README.md

 Universal Motion Controller
 It will turn your phone into motion controller which can be use under Unreal or Unity3D project - no platform dependent.
 Solution allows to add multiply phones/UMC to one project so it can be used for both hands or for multiplayer app.
-Main priciple of this project is to make it open source and free - allow everyone from indie dev to AAA studios use it and develop.
+Main principle of this project is to make it open source and free - allow everyone from indie dev to AAA studios use it and develop.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](https://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)